by Nebula Haze

 I personally prefer feminized seeds, and that’s the only type of seed I grow.
-It makes it easier for me in my small grow and limited space.
+It makes it easier for me in my limited grow space.
 I haven’t run into any significant problems with hermies, so I’m satisfied with growing only bud-bearing plants.

-Yet a lot of growers grow with regular seeds because they're easier to breed and produce, or the grower has created a system for weeding out male plants that's better or more convienient for them than using feminized seeds.
+Yet a lot of growers grow with regular seeds because they’re easier to breed and produce at home.
+Many growers have created a system for weeding out male plants that is more convenient for them than using feminized seeds.